Connecticut Reckless Endangerment Lawyer

 Most crimes in Connecticut involve intentional conduct—that is, conduct which an individual chooses to deliberately and purposefully engage in, even though the conduct may be against the law.
 However, there are crimes in Connecticut that do not require a showing of intent.
 Those crimes require a degree of “recklessness”.
 Specifically, if you are acting so unreasonably and dangerously that you could cause injury or have caused injury or damage to persons or property, then you could be charged and found guilty of a felony or misdemeanor recklessness crime such as Reckless Endangerment, Reckless Driving or Reckless Manslaughter.

 “Reckless Endangerment” is one of those crimes with which police tend to charge an individual who has put themselves or third parties at risk of injury, or has actually caused injury to third parties.
 It is a broadly written criminal charge that can often apply to a laundry list of situations.
 This charge is often tacked on to an arrest when other lives have been put in danger.
-Thus, if you have been charged with Reckless Endangerment in Stamford, Greenwich, Norwalk, Darien, New Canaan, Fairfield, Westport or elsewhere in Connecticut, you should immediately get in touch with one of the experienced Reckless Endangerment lawyers at Mark Sherman Law to fully understand the recklessness charges brought against you by the State of Connecticut and learn how we can assist you in your defense.
+Thus, if you have been charged with this crime you should immediately get in touch with one of the experienced Connecticut Reckless Endangerment lawyers at Mark Sherman Law to fully understand the charges brought against you and learn how we can assist you in your defense.